nickkossolapov/reddit-minima/README.md

 To this end, every line in the app was written only after writing a failing test, Even with a lot of the 'plumbing', such as connecting components to the state, was written this way.
 And so, the app has 100% coverage on all written code.

-Furthermore, with the exception of a wrong keyboard event code and CORS, the entire app was written without running it once, and was otherwise completely functional when first running it.
+Furthermore, with the exception of a wrong keyboard event code and CORS, the entire app was written without running it once, and was otherwise completely functional after fixing these minor issues.

 ### Built with: